This is a short history of the various institutions in the town of Koo-Wee-Rup.

 Koo-Wee-Rup Swamp Historical Society photograph.

 In 1896, the first service took place in the Presbyterian Church, which is still standing today.
 The first Catholic Church was built in 1902 and the current church dates from 1962.
-The recently closed Anglican Church was built in 1917.
+The Anglican Church was built in 1917 and closed in 2012 and the congregation moved to the Uniting Church.
 The Methodist Church (now Uniting) was moved from Yallock to Rossiter Road in 1932.
 It is shown in the photograph, above.
+In 1978 this building was moved to a camp in Grantville and a wooden church, the Narre Warren East Uniting Church, was relocated to the site, it was given a brick veneer and a new hall added and opened on February, 3 1980.

 A Bush Nursing hospital was built in 1910.
 In 1923 the Memorial Hospital opened in Station Street and moved to a new building in Rossiter Road in 1955.
 In 1946, the Infant Welfare Centre was opened in a room at the Memorial hall and in 1953 the Pre-School opened.